ist356/assignment-05-klai01-su/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, I learned how to use Pandas to build a data pipeline.
+The task of uploading files to an AWS S3-compatible storage system (Minio) was something I've never learned before.